 I found it difficult sometimes to find a decent café enroute.
 This machine is more likely placed to attract a passing tourist, and so it did.
 A damn good cafe latte for 500 pesos.
 (15cents)

-Roadsides are littered with crosses and flowers from accidents.
+Roadsides are littered with crosses and flowers to mark deaths from accidents.
 I counted 6 crosses on this hill alone.

 On a break on the road to Cali.

 I stop at Motolombias rental shop in Cali.
 The owner Mikkel is a dane who while on a bike trip in Colombia, fell in love and got stuck.